dulvui/simondalvai.org/src/content/blog/godot-neovim/index.md

 To get **better** colored code highlighting, [Treesitter](https://github.com/nvim-treesitter/nvim-treesitter) does a perfect job.
 This plugin does also a lot of other things, like building a tree structure of your code.
 Other plugins might use that tree for better manipulation of your code.
-But I (probably, I'm not sure) use it only for nicer colors.
+But I use it only for nicer colors (probably, I'm not sure).

-So lets add also this to the **init.lua** file.
 ```lua
 -- Installation
 Plug('nvim-treesitter/nvim-treesitter', { ['do'] = ':TSUpdate' })